-Functions best to induce high volumes of sweat reducing water weight with patented Wear-resistant Silver-Heat REG V2.0 fabric.
-Is also wind and waterproof making it possible for outside wear.
+Functions best to induce high volumes of sweat, reducing water weight with patented Wear-resistant Silver-Heat REG V2.0 fabric.
+Is also wind and waterproof, making it possible for outside wear.

 Recommended that you size up for a looser fit.

-This suit is made with SweatTech neoprene fabric, which is proven to burn calories and increase your metabolism by 20.8%.
-It also has mesh that runs down its side and arms to maximize air flow.
+This suit is made with SweatTech anti-rip neoprene fabric, which is proven to burn calories and increase your metabolism by 20.8%.
+It also has breathable mesh that runs down its side and arms to maximize air flow.

 Material is slightly restrictive when worn during workouts.

 A lightweight option made with polymer fabric that maximizes your sweat output within 10 minutes of exercising.
-Comfortable enough to wear only for working out or as a casual all-day choice.
+Comfortable enough to wear for working out or as a casual all-day choice.

 Consider sizing up if you have a longer torso.

-Does not offer a size Small.
+Does not offer a size small.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.